-You must be working in local or central Government and have had some experience of working with customers previously.
 If you are not currently employed, we will do our best to support you into employment before commencing this apprenticeship.

 The Level 3 apprenticeship is an advanced level equivalent to two A level passes and can be an excellent starting point to move into management or senior support roles.
 Successful completion could also support a pathway to university.

 What qualification(s) will I achieve?